gradle/actions/dependency-submission/README.md

 ### When you cannot use Build Scans

-If publishing a free Build Scan to https://scans.gradle.com isn't an option, and you don't have access to a private [Develocity server](https://gradle.com/) for your project, you can use the GitHub Dependency Graph Gradle Plugin to generate a report listing the dependencies resolved in your build.
+If publishing a free Build Scan to https://scans.gradle.com isn't an option, and you don't have access to a private [Develocity server](https://gradle.com/) for your project, you can use the [GitHub Dependency Graph Gradle Plugin to generate a report]([https://github.com/gradle/github-dependency-graph-gradle-plugin/blob/main/README.md#using-the-plugin-in-a-standalone-project](https://github.com/gradle/github-dependency-graph-gradle-plugin/blob/main/README.md#using-the-plugin-to-generate-dependency-reports)) listing the dependencies resolved in your build.

+After generating the dependency reports as described, it is possible to [determine the dependency source](https://github.com/gradle/github-dependency-graph-gradle-plugin/blob/main/README.md#using-dependency-reports-to-determine-the-underlying-source-of-a-dependency).

-## Limiting the scope of the dependency graph
+## Limiting the dependencies that appear in the dependency graph

 By default, the `dependency-submission` action attempts to detect all dependencies declared and used by your Gradle build.
 At times it may helpful to limit the dependencies reported to GitHub, to avoid security alerts for dependencies that